brijeshgpt7/brijeshgpt7.github.io/_posts/2015-01-05-Proc-in-ruby.md

 p proc_obj_by_lambda['Foo']
 # p proc_obj_by_lambda.call('Foo', 'Bar')
 {% endhighlight %}

-Essentially, Procs are anonymous methods (or nameless functions) containing code.
+Essentially, `Procs` are anonymous methods (or nameless functions) containing code.
-They can be placed inside a variable (we can invoke them based on requirment )and passed around like any other object.
+They can be placed inside a variable (we can invoke them based on requirement) and passed around like any other object.

-They are created by Proc.new, lambda, and blocks (invoked by the yield keyword).
+These anonymous method could be create by `Proc.new`, `lambda`, and `blocks` (invoked by the yield keyword).

 {% highlight ruby %}
 # wants a proc, a lambda, AND a block
 def three_ways(proc, lambda, &block)